elegantapp/pwa-asset-generator/README.md

 However, you can use this workaround to work with this edge case:

-* First, generate a favicon with `--opaque false --icon-only --favicon` options.
+* First, generate a favicon with `--opaque false --icon-only --favicon --type png` options.
 * Then, overwrite app icons with `--background "#FFF" --icon-only` options.

 ### How can I generate both dark mode and light mode splash screen images?